craftedpixelz/jQInstaPics/README.md

-# jqInstagram - Showcase your Instagram photos using jQuery #
+# jQInstaPics - Showcase your Instagram photos using jQuery #

 ## About ##

-jqInstagram is a simple jQuery plugin that enables you to display your latest Instagram photos on your website or blog.
+jQInstaPics is a simple jQuery plugin that enables you to display your latest Instagram photos on your website or blog.

 ##Usage ##